RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

 featuredimage: /img/Science Arctic and Antarctic Surveillance2.jpg
 splitSections:
   - content: >-
-      Data and knowledge about the marine environment in arctic and Antarctic regions are lacking.
-Smart cameras, machine vision and edge computing in combination with satellite communication could lowering the risk and rise safety in the Arctic Marine and Coastal environment.
+      Underwater drones equipped with high-tech sensors and edge computing in participation with smart cameras could one day patrol the icy waters of both Arctic and Antarctic, to help keep an eye on the region’s growing shipping traffic—and to be on the lookout for foreign submarines.
+And on top of that: environmental monitoring.
     heading: >-
       Project addressing Risk, Reliability and Ice data in the Arctic marine environment
+    featuredimage: /img/Science Arctic and Antarctic Surveillance2.jpg
   - content: >-
       ## Using Autonomous Underwater Vehicles as Sensor Platforms for
       Ice-Monitoring